against Class I FPV drones.

 ARCHITECTURE PRINCIPLE

-THE ANSWER: DRONE VS. DRONE
+THE ANSWER: DRONE VS. DRONE.

 Quad platform under 2 kg